-Our school is ATSI Eligible for Chronic Absenteeism based on the student Groups: Students with Disabilities and Students with Two or More races.
+Our school is ATSI Eligible for Chronic Absenteeism based on the student Group: Two or More Races.
 We had not focused on these particular subgroups for Chronic Absenteeism.
 Although the rate of chronically absent students has been historically low, the COVID pandemic and the various strands of COVID-19 have had and continue to have a significant negative impact on student attendance.
 Department of Public Health required quarantines along with significant numbers of students testing positive and/or being symptomatic with COVID, which have caused significant rises in absenteeism during the 2021-2022 school year.
 The school's programs and services for students, leading up to the pandemic, have led to a significant and steady decline in chronic absenteeism.
-This indicates a need to continue, and where possible, expand the services and programs that support students and their families with social and emotional well-being and to keep them engaged in school to further reduce the number of students who are chronically absent, particularly our ATSI subgroups.
+This indicates a need to continue, and where possible, expand the services and programs that support students and their families with social and emotional well-being and to keep them engaged in school to further reduce the number of students who are chronically absent, particularly our ATSI subgroup.